Why Most People Never Leave Their Comfort Zone

 - Strong personal reasons that make staying the same feel harder than changing

-- Identity shifts that happen slowly over time
+- Identity shifts that develop gradually over time

-- Controlled exposure to discomfort in small, manageable doses
+- Controlled exposure to discomfort in small, manageable amounts

 None of these create instant transformation on their own.
 Instead, they work by slowly changing what feels familiar.